project-tsurugi/shirakami/test/concurrency_control/readme.md

 - long_tx
   - Tests about a workload: long tx
 - long_tx_or_hybrid
-  - To allocate long_tx or hybrid directory.
-Old tests.
+  - To allocate long_tx or hybrid directory later.
+There are so many old tests, so allocation work takes much time.
+So i do on-demand.
 - short_tx
   - Tests about a workload: short tx